-By submitting an instrument appointing a proxy(ies) and/or representative(s) to attend, speak and vote at the AGM and/or any adjournment thereof, and/or submitting any questions to the Company in advance of the AGM in accordance with this Notice, a member of the Company (i) consents to the collection, use and disclosure of the member's personal data by the Company (or its agents or service providers) for the purpose of the processing and administration by the Company (or its agents or service providers) of proxies and representatives appointed for the AGM of the Company (including any adjournment thereof) and the preparation and compilation of the attendance lists, proxy lists, minutes and other documents relating to the AGM of the Company (including any adjournment thereof), and in order for the Company (or its agents or service providers) to comply with any applicable laws, listing rules, regulations and/or guidelines and (collectively, the "Purposes"), (ii) warrants that where the member discloses the personal data of the member's proxy(ies) and/or representative(s) to the Company (or its agents or service providers), the member has obtained the prior consent of such proxy(ies) and/or representative(s) for the collection, use and disclosure by the Company (or its agents or service providers) of the personal data of such proxy(ies) and/or representative(s) for the Purposes, and (iii) agrees that the member will indemnify the Company in respect of any penalties, liabilities, claims, demands, losses and damages as a result of the member's breach of warranty.
+By (a) attending, speaking or voting at the AGM and/or adjournment thereof; (b) submitting an instrument appointing a proxy(ies) and/or representative(s) to attend, speak and vote at the AGM and/or any adjournment thereof; or (c) submitting any questions prior to, or at, the AGM, a member of the Company (i) consents to the collection, use and disclosure of the member's personal data by the Company (or its agents or service providers) for the purpose of the processing and administration by the Company (or its agents or service providers) of proxies and representatives appointed for the AGM of the Company (including any adjournment thereof) and the preparation and compilation of the attendance lists, proxy lists, minutes and other documents relating to the AGM of the Company (including any adjournment thereof), and in order for the Company (or its agents or service providers) to comply with any applicable laws, listing rules, regulations and/or guidelines and (collectively, the "Purposes"), (ii) warrants that where the member discloses the personal data of the member's proxy(ies) and/or representative(s) to the Company (or its agents or service providers), the member has obtained the prior consent of such proxy(ies) and/or representative(s) for the collection, use and disclosure by the Company (or its agents or service providers) of the personal data of such proxy(ies) and/or representative(s) for the Purposes, and (iii) agrees that the member will indemnify the Company in respect of any penalties, liabilities, claims, demands, losses and damages as a result of the member's breach of warranty.

-This notice has been reviewed by the Company's sponsor.

-This notice has not been examined or approved by the Singapore Exchange Securities Trading Limited ("SGX-ST") and the SGX-ST assumes no responsibility for the contents of this notice, including the correctness of any of the statements or opinions made, or reports contained in this notice.
+This Notice of AGM has been reviewed by the Company's sponsor, SAC Capital Private Limited ("Sponsor").
+It has not been examined or approved by the Singapore Exchange Securities Trading Limited ("Exchange") and the Exchange assumes no responsibility for the contents of this Notice of AGM, including the correctness of any of the statements or opinions made or reports contained in this Notice of AGM.

-The contact person for the Sponsor is Ms Charmian Lim (Tel: (65) 6232 3210), at 1 Robinson Road, #21-00 AIA Tower, Singapore 048542.
+The contact person for the Sponsor is Ms. Charmian Lim (Tel: (65) 6232 3210), at 1 Robinson Road, #21-01 AIA Tower, Singapore 048542.

-This Appendix is circulated to shareholders of Koyo International Limited ("Company") ("Shareholders") together with the Company's annual report for the financial year ended 31 December 2023 ("Annual Report").
-Its purpose is to provide Shareholders with the relevant information relating to, and seek Shareholders' approval for the renewal of the Share Buyback Mandate (as defined herein) to be tabled at the Annual General Meeting ("AGM") of the Company to be held on Thursday, 25 April 2024 at 2.00 p.m. at Lifelong Learning Institute, Room 01-02 at 11 Eunos Road 8, Singapore 408601.
+This Appendix is circulated to shareholders of Koyo International Limited ("Company") ("Shareholders") together with the Company's annual report for the financial year ended 31 December 2024 ("Annual Report").
+Its purpose is to provide Shareholders with the relevant information relating to, and seek Shareholders' approval for the renewal of the Share Buyback Mandate (as defined herein) to be tabled at the Annual General Meeting ("AGM") of the Company to be held on Friday, 25 April 2025 at 3.00 p.m. at Lifelong Learning Institute, Room 07-01 (Lift Lobby A) at 11 Eunos Road 8, Singapore 408601.
 Shareholders will be able to participate fully at the physical AGM and will not be able to attend the AGM by way of electronic means.

-The Notice of AGM and a Proxy Form are made available to shareholders on the same date hereof via SGXNET and the Company's website.
+The Notice of AGM and Proxy Form are made available to shareholders on the same date hereof via SGXNet and the Company's website.